11 Tested Ways to Speed Up your WooCommerce Store

 amazon product detail page design inspiration

-24. Amala: Making live chat humane
+24. Amala: Make live chat humane

 Amala product detail page design inspiration

-25. Cole Haan: Back-in-stock notifications
+25. Cole Haan: Highlight that back-in-stock notification

-Cole Haan lets customers opt for back-in-stock notifications on the product details template page.
+eCommerce brand Cole Haan lets customers opt for back-in-stock notifications on the product details template page.

 Cole Haan product detail page design inspiration

-26. AWAY: Combining exclusivity & personalization
+26. AWAY: Make personalization desirable

 Away product detail page design inspiration

-Creating the perfect product page
+Creating the perfect product page layout

-- the nature of your product
+✅ the nature of your product

-- who your target audience is, and
+✅ who your target audience is, and

-- what the goals of the page are.
+✅ what the goals of the page are.

-We should, however, also mention that a great product detail page does more than just conversion optimization.
+We should, however, also mention that a great product detail page design does more than just conversion optimization.

 That’s only a start.